dwsimkins/110-fall2018/README.md

 585-475-6468 (v), 585-286-4070 (vp)

 ## Finally...
 Any or all of the previous information is subject to change or modification during the semester.
-Any changes to the syllabus will be published here on GitHub, and will be announced in Slack.
+Any changes to the syllabus will be published here on GitHub, and will be announced in Discord.